Reimond Manco

-Reimond Orángel Manco Albarracín (born 23 August 1990) is a Peruvian footballer.
-He plays for Juan Aurich of the Peruvian Segunda División.
+Reimond Orángel Manco Albarracín (born 23 August 1990) is a formar Peruvian footballer who last played for Unión Comercio.
 He used to play in PSV Eindhoven of Netherlands and Al Wakrah of Qatar.
 He came to prominence in the 2007 South American Under 17 Football Championship, in which he was selected as player of the tournament.
 He was instrumental in Peru's qualification for the 2007 FIFA U-17 World Cup in South Korea.
 His first cap for Peru was against Bolivia on 6 February 2008.

 Playing career

 Reimond Manco was born in the Lurín district of Lima on 23 August 1990.
 He moved to Venezuela and lived there from age two to eight, and again from age 13 to 15.
 While in Venezuela, he played for the Venezuela national under 15 team.

 In 2005, he was bought by Academia Deportiva Cantolao, in Peru, and played there until 2007, when he began playing for Alianza Lima in his home city of Lima.

 He made his first appearance for Alianza on 8 April 2007 and his first goal 2 December against Coronel Bolognesi to win the game 3–2.